18F/hub/_pages/qa/encrypt-pers-comp.md

 ---
 layout: q-and-a
 permalink: /encrypt-pers-comp/
-title: Encrypting your Personal Computer
+title: Do I need to encrypt my personal computer before accessing Amazon Web Services?
+tags:
+- aws
+- amazon-web-services
+- devops
+slack: #devops
 ---
 # {{ page.title }}

-## I heard I needed to encrypt my personal computer before accessing the Amazon Web Services environment - is that true?

-Yep - check your email for "DevOps initial onboarding" for an overview and links to instructions.
+Yes - check your email for "DevOps Initial Onboarding" for an overview and links to instructions.
 If you have problems, email [noah.kunin@gsa.gov](mailto:noah.kunin@gsa.gov).